 Stories refuel family culture

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 25, 1997
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 25, 1997

 The holiday season is here again.
 Thanksgiving.
 Then Hanukkah, Christmas and New Year’s.
 This is the time of year when families still come together.
 They kick back and relax.
 Many even talk, and when they talk, most will tell stories.
 Adults will share with kids the achievements and the antics of moms and dads, aunts and uncles, nieces and nephews.
 It is a time when the traditions of a family are amplified and the embers of a family culture are refueled.